The Start of Macarthur Community Radio (MCR)

 June 2002 – 4 days 7 hours 14 minutes and 36 seconds later, 2MCR’s Matt Fulton set a new milestone in the world of radio, beating the Guinness World Record for Longest Radio DJ Marathon by just over an hour.
 The attempt attracted national attention and a large crowd witnessed the final moments countdown outside and inside the studios.

-2MCR have had a few Logo changes.
-With the “Heart of Macarthur” making a comeback in a new modern version.
+2MCR have had a few Logo changes with the “Heart of Macarthur” making a comeback in a new modern version.
 There were a few different colours but all with the same Message.
 In 2012 the Laughing Microphone made it back onto the Logo, Looking a little less Happy then before.
-A new slogan also came along with Heart of Macarthur replace with Your voice, your Station.
+A new slogan also came along with Heart of Macarthur replaced with Your voice, your Station.